Watch this video to find out how to protect your home from weather related damage, including:

 To get started just simply clear the damaged area or hole of debris, and give the can a good shake before spraying in to the void.
 After it sets for a minute or two, use the putty knife cap to remove the excess.
 When it is dry, smooth out your work with the sanding pad, and you are ready to paint.

-This week we’re looking at how the weather impacts your home from the simple rainstorm to a hurricane to tropical storms that hit a coastal area like this.
-Now no doubt about it, some of these homes behind me could really benefit from some of the window shutter solutions we looked at earlier.
-No matter where you live in the country, sooner or later, the weather is going to effect and interrupt the power going to your home.
+Danny Lipford: This week we’re looking at how the weather impacts your home from the simple rainstorm to a hurricane or tropical storm that hits a coastal area like this.
+Now no doubt about it, some of these homes behind me could really benefit from some of the window shutter solutions that we looked at earlier.
+But no matter where you live in the country, sooner or later, the weather is going to effect and interrupt the power going to your home.

 Now, whether that offending storm is a hurricane or maybe one of those midwinter ice storms, doing without power, for even a short amount of time, can really affect your life a lot.
 We really rely on it to light up our homes, to heat and cool the homes, and to refrigerate and cook our food.
 That’s why more and more people are looking for alternate sources and back-up sources for power.

-Yes, Katrina did have an effect on my decision to, you know, to have power at that current time I was not living here.
-It was before I built this house and I lived in an area where one of my neighbors did have power, and I was how they you know through that scenario of a lot of lost power that they maintained, you know comfort and lights and the whole scenario.
-That was part of my decision making when I built the new house.
-I wanted to have that constant power.
+Rick Dillard: Yeah, Katrina did have an effect on my decision to, you know, to have constant power.
+At that current time, I was not living here.
+It was before I built this house and I lived in an area where one of my neighbors did have power, and I saw how they, you know, through that whole scenario of a lot of lost power that they maintained a comfort and lights and the whole scenario.
+So, that was part of my decision making when I built the new house that I wanted to have that constant power source.

-When power for the utility company is interrupted, a standby generator from Generac automatically turns itself on and activates a transfer switch to shift the homes power load from the utility to the generator.
-It’s not just convenient, it is a safety issue, too.
-Transfer keeps the generator from feeding current back into a utility grid that is still undergoing repairs.
+Danny Lipford: When power from the utility company is interrupted, a standby generator like this one from Generac automatically turns itself on and activates a transfer switch to shift the homes power load from the utility to the generator.
+That’s not just a convenience, it is a safety issue, too.
+Transfer keeps the generator from feeding current back into a utility grid that is still undergoing repair.
 And because it’s powered by natural gas or propane, you don’t have to worry about stocking up on gasoline to keep feeding these things.

-While permanently installed or whole house stand by generator is probably the best and most convenient solution that problem may not be in everyone’s budget.
+Danny Lipford: While permanently installed or whole house stand by generators is probably the best and most convenient solution to that problem, it may not be in everyone’s budget.
 Now unfortunately, that doesn’t decrease the need for electricity in these situations, so a lot of people will rely on portable generators to get them through these times.

-Now, when a storm is bearing really down on the coast, these things will disappear from a home center faster than plywood and batteries, which mean a lot of people are using portable generators the first time.
-Hey, they are really easy to use, but there are some safety issues that have to be considered.
+Now, when a storm is really bearing down on the coast, these things will disappear from a home center faster than plywood and batteries, which means a lot of people are using portable generators for the very first time.
+Hey, they are really easy to use, but there are certain safety issues that have to be considered.

-The first is the location.
+The first is location.
 Generators should only be operated outside in the open at a safe distance from your home, because the engines on these things give off carbon monoxide, which is an odorless colorless gas.
-It is highly poisonous to people and animals, so never use one in an enclosed area, such as a storage building, garage, carport, basement, or crawlspace.
+It is highly poisonous and deadly to people and animals, so never use one in an enclosed area, like a storage building, garage, carport, basement, or crawlspace.

 Another danger generators pose is from the electricity you buy them to generate.
 Never hook one directly to the wiring in your house.
 Instead, plug your appliances and other items into an extension cord which leads to the generator.
 The total wattage of all the electrical devices combined should not exceed the rated capacity of the generator or the extension cord.

 From there, divert the downspout to a rain barrel or any other type of storage container.
-The most common use of harvested rainwater is watering your garden or any other houseplant you may have.
-The best part is you’re going to be reducing the amount of chemical and energy needed to treat and transport water to your home and saving valuable drinking water, which will reduce your water bills and the volume of water taken from the environment.
+The most common use for this harvested rainwater is watering your garden or any other houseplants you may have.
+The best part is you’re going to be reducing the amount of chemicals and energy needed to treat and transport water to your home and saving valuable drinking water, which will reduce your water bills and the volume of water taken from the environment.